Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 This section provides an overview of the mathematical formalism underpinning QSWs.
-The starting point is a discussion of graph theory terminology, which draws pimarily from Refs.\ :sup:`1` and\ :sup:`2`, followed definition of CTRWs and CTQWs on graphs.
+The starting point is a discussion of graph theory terminology, which draws primarily from Refs.\ :sup:`1` and\ :sup:`2`, followed definition of CTRWs and CTQWs on graphs.
 An overview of the master equation approach to the description of Markovian open systems is then provided.
-From this the L-QSW master equation is then introduced, which unifies the CTRW and CTQW models under a density theoretic framework.
+From this, the L-QSW master equation is then introduced, which unifies the CTRW and CTQW models under a density theoretic framework.
 The practical extension of this equation to the inclusion of non-Hermitian absorption and emission process is then discussed.
 Next,